-The University of Geneva in Switzerland is pleased to give scholarship opportunity for Master of Advanced Studies on European and International Governance (MEIG Programme) academic year 2019 – 2020.
+The University of Geneva in Switzerland is pleased to give scholarship opportunity for Master of Advanced Studies in European and International Governance (MEIG Programme) academic year 2020-2021.
 They offer 5 awards for MEIG participants from ODA-recipient countries according to the list established by OECD/DAC.

 The Master of Advanced Studies in European and International Governance is designed for student and professionals who have obtained at least a Bachelor diploma.
 It aims to transfer knowledge about European and international governance, as well as to provide participants with the essential professional skills to become a leader in this specific field.